PSA-Tech-Team/.github/profile/README.md

 # PSA Tech Team

 ### Tech Team Thursdays
 **Tech Team Thursdays** are recurring events where we come together to develop technology-driven projects that benefit **PSA** and its members.
-We will primarily focus on software development, mainly web development, but if you’re a tech enthusiast, an engineer, or just curious about the world of technology, we’d love to have you join us!
+During our weekly meetings, members learn various aspects of web development, including HTML, CSS, JavaScript, and React, and collaborate on exciting projects to gain practical experience.

 Our goals include:
 - **Empowering Members:** Equipping students with technical skills in web development, programming, and project management through workshops and real-world projects.
 - **Enhancing PSA's Digital Presence:** Developing projects that improve PSA's online platforms and community engagement.

-The PSA Tech Team holds regular meetings where members learn various aspects of web development, including **HTML, CSS, JavaScript, and React**, and collaborate on exciting projects to gain practical experience.

 ### Small Filipino Business Database
 The **Small Filipino Business Database** is one of the ongoing projects developed by the PSA Tech Team.
 It aims to catalog and highlight Filipino-owned businesses, making it easier for the community to discover and support them.
 The database will serve as a resource for those interested in finding local Filipino-run businesses and fostering economic growth within the community.